lubojr/naucse.python.cz/lessons/beginners-en/modules/index.md

 ## Custom modules

-Creating a new Python module is easy, just create a new Python file.
-The function and global variables that you create in this file will become available for import.

 You can also create your own module, simply, by creating a Python file.
 Functions and variables (and other named objects) that you create there will be available in programs where you import this module.